Blank0211/mal_client/README.md

 A barebone python CLI application to work with MAL's API.

 ### Instructions
-Run the script from command line, enter "-help" to get the list of commands and their discription
+Run the script from command line and enter a username. enter "h" to get the list of commands and their discription

 By default MAL API doesn't return all fields.
 You can choose the fields